 Maintaining Pool Water Quality - The 5 Things You Must Know

-You've bought your fibreglass pool direct (or through a full price pool builder) and now your sparkling pool water is looking a little cloudy, the local pool shop has a rows and rows of chemicals that fix problems you've never heard of and your not really sure what you are supposed to do.
+You've bought your fibreglass pool direct (or through a full price pool builder) and now your sparkling pool water is looking a little cloudy, the local pool shop has rows and rows of chemicals that fix problems you've never heard of and your not really sure what you are supposed to do.
 Sound familiar?
 Yep, that's how 90% of new pool owners feel.
 So let's explain water quality maintenance in plain English shall we?

 With your fibreglass pool up and running, maintaining your water quality is really important for both bather comfort and your warranties.
-It can seem like you need a Chemistry degree however if you read the 5 key elements to water quality below, you'll be talking like an expert in no time!
+It can seem like you need a Chemistry degree.
+However if you read the 5 key elements to water quality below, you'll be talking like an expert in no time!
 Why do I need to know this stuff?
 Well, if you prefer crystal clear water, happy swimmers and spending your time in the pool rather than at the pool shop buying more chemicals, read on.
 If you are Shrek and you like algae, green water and unsafe swimming water, you can stop reading now!

 Ongoing Water Maintenance for Fibreglass Pools - to ensure that your pool uses the least amount of chemicals and to maintain your pool and equipment warranties, it is important you test your water quality (weekly in warmer months and every two weeks in colder months) to maintain the following critical elements.

-• pH Level: pH measures how acidic or alkaline your pool water is and is one of the most important elements to keep within the recommended range.
+- pH Level: pH measures how acidic or alkaline your pool water is and is one of the most important elements to keep within the recommended range.

 Why is this important?
 Unbalanced pH levels can cause skin irritation, eye soreness, impact chlorine effectiveness, damage the gel coat surface and damage your pool equipment seals and plastics.
 This can potentially void warranties.
 Maintaining the right pH levels will solve many common issues with pool water maintenance and is always the starting point to get right before adding other chemicals.